Seagate/cortx-experiments/Pacemaker/pcs_cluster_36_nodes_feasibility/scripts/README.md

 ## `unstandby.sh`
 - Put all node in unstandby.
-- It put 3 node in standby at time.
+- It put 3 node in unstandby at a time.
 - Consider 1 to 32 are normal and 33 to 36 are remote node.
 ```
 ./unstandby.sh